eryanyao/covid-19-health-check/README.md

 ## Acknowledgements

-This is one of the projects built by Chung Yee Han, Er Yan Yao, and Low Yong Ting in November 2020 with 2 weeks time for course subject **Mobile Application Development, PRG4201** by **Dr. Deshinta Arrova Dewi**.
+This is one of the projects built by Chung Yee Han, Er Yan Yao, and Low Yong Ting in November 2020 within 2 weeks for course subject **Mobile Application Development, PRG4201** by **Dr. Deshinta Arrova Dewi**.